alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 ```

 Notice that `"calling the tracepoint!"` is printed before `"Hello world!"` -- tracepoints run just before the triggering event, not after.
+If we can define a variable inside a tracepoint (and we can, kinda), we can bring an upward-assigned variable into existence before Ruby runs the line, and so we can avoid the NameError we're currently getting.

-(I was testing the code snippets in this post using irb, and the tracepoint was triggered nearly 700 times.
+(Sidebar: I was testing the code snippets in this post using irb, and the tracepoint was triggered nearly 700 times.
 REPLs are complicated!)

 The argument passed to the block has some information about the event that triggered the tracepoint, which includes the line number and path.